-PROBLEM: Processing wastewater clean enough to discharge back into the ocean Hurricane In 2005, Hurricane Katrina destroyed huge tracts of New Orleans.
+Processing wastewater clean enough to discharge back into the ocean.
+In 2005, Hurricane Katrina destroyed huge tracts of New Orleans.
 Not only were homes, real estate, and one of the worlds’ busiest ports decimated, but offshore oil rigs also suffered major damage.
-But coordinating the repairs required some creative thinking.
-Large workforces had to have access to the rigs for weeks at a time … that meant a need for additional on-site housing and a plan for process waste disposal.
-ASAP.
+Coordinating the repairs required some creative thinking.
+Large workforces had to have access to the rigs for weeks at a time … that meant a need for additional on-site housing and a plan for Hurricane Katrina wastewater processing, ASAP.

 Flat river barges were available as platforms to build worker housing, but what about sewage?
 Louisiana couldn’t allow a force of 120 workers to dump its effluent directly into the rivers and bayous.
 What they needed was a self-contained septic system built into the barge.